 XAMPP configuration for sending mail using PHP

-Sometimes, mail configuration can be harder than sending mail as a beginner.
-In this blog, we will set up mail and enable XAMPP to send mail using the PHP mail function.
+Sometimes, configuring mail can be challenging for beginners, but in this blog, we will guide you step by step to set up mail and enable XAMPP to send mail using the PHP mail function.

 In this configuration, we will allow the built-in XAMPP sendmail.exe binary to deliver emails using the given credentials.
 We will achieve this objective in two steps.
 First, set up send mail in PHP configuration and provide credentials to the sendmail application.